kiwicarolin/kiwicarolin.github.io/portfolio.md

 ### UX and UI work

-I've worked on a range of UI and interactive UX projects that involves the entire project cycle.
+I've worked on a range of UI and interactive UX projects spanning the entire project cycle.
 It included creating storyboards, userflows and wireframes to pixel-perfect assets as well as development of generative design elements.

 ![KAVOK](/assets/img/KAVOK2.png)